opensearch-project/documentation-website/_opensearch/install/rpm.md

 ## Upgrade to a newer version

 OpenSearch instances installed using RPM or YUM can be easily upgraded to a newer version.
-We recommend updating with YUM, but you can also upgrade using YUM.
+We recommend updating with YUM, but you can also upgrade using RPM.

-### Manual upgrade with rpm
+### Manual upgrade with RPM

 Download the RPM package for the desired upgrade version directly from the [OpenSearch downloads page](https://opensearch.org/downloads.html){:target='\_blank'}.